Sub-processors

 Access control

 - User auth: Supabase Auth with Google + GitHub OAuth and email/password.
-Session tokens are HttpOnly, refreshed automatically.
+Sessions are managed by Supabase Auth and refreshed automatically.

 - API keys: SHA-256 hashed at rest; plain value shown to the user once at creation.
 Scope-limited; rate-limited per key.